mozilla/fathom-trainees/README.md

 # Fathom Trainees

-This is a "sidecar" addon to FathomFox.
-Fork this repo, stick your own ruleset in it, and install it alongside [FathomFox](https://addons.mozilla.org/en-US/firefox/addon/fathomfox/) to train your ruleset coefficients.
-By keeping your rulesets in their own addons, you avoid having to fork and keep up with FathomFox itself, and you can choose and control your own independent compilation pipeline.
+This is a "sidecar" addon to FathomFox; it is where you park rulesets to be trained using [FathomFox's Trainer](https://github.com/mozilla/fathom-fox#the-trainer).
+Fork this repo, stick your own ruleset in it, and install it alongside [FathomFox](https://addons.mozilla.org/en-US/firefox/addon/fathomfox/) to optimize your coefficients.
+By keeping your rulesets in a separate addon, you avoid having to fork and keep up with FathomFox itself, and you can choose and control your own independent compilation pipeline.

 ## Getting Started